linroger/FinanceCompendium/II. Economics/International/International Economics/VIII - Applications and Policy/20 - Exchange Rate Crises.md

 As of 2014, the EU comprised 28 countries (EU-28).
 Ten of these had joined as of 2004, Romania and Bulgaria joined in 2007, and Croatia in mid-2013.
 Five more official candidate countries were formally seeking to join—Iceland, Macedonia, Montenegro, Serbia, and Turkey.

 A country can be in the EU but not in the Eurozone.
 It is important to remember who's "in" and who's "out."
-In 1999, just 3 of 15 EU members
+In 1999, just 3 of 15 EU members opted to stay out of the Eurozone and keep their national currencies: these "out" countries were Denmark, Sweden, and the United Kingdom.
+The other 12 all went "in" by 2001.
+From then until 2013, a total of 13 new entrants joined the EU, with all of them initially "out" of the euro.
+Then, on January 1, 2007, the first of these countries, Slovenia, became a member of the Eurozone, followed by Cyprus and Malta (2008), Slovakia (2009), Estonia (2011), and Latvia (2014).
+As of 2014, the other 7 new entrants still remained "out" of the Eurozone.

+Most of the "outs" want to be "in."
+The official procedure to join the Eurozone requires that those who wish to get "in" must first peg their exchange rates to the euro in a system known as the Exchange Rate Mechanism (ERM) for at least two years and must also satisfy certain other qualification criteria.
+Two countries were part of the ERM as of 2014: Denmark and Lithuania.
+Participation in the ERM is usually taken as an indication of the intent to adopt the euro shortly (Latvia left the ERM to join the euro in January 2014).
+We discuss the ERM, the qualification criteria, and other peculiar rules later in this chapter.

 # FIGURE 21-1